DanielKirkland2204/Space-Battleships/README.md

 # Space-Battleships
-This was a self-motivated project to create a Classic Battleship Style game in Python 3.4
+This was a self-motivated project to create a Classic Battleship Style game in Python 3.4.
+In order for the game to function correctly, you will need to download the entire folder and ensure all files are in the same folder.
+As it stands, the best way of running it (from my knowledge) is through running the program using IDLE (Python3.4 GUI-32bit).

 All sound effects are Royalty free and were obtained from soundbible.com.
 Explosion: http://soundbible.com/1467-Grenade-Explosion.html